feature-image

 Imago

-The PGA Tour was already under the radar for paying less attention to Rickie Fowler.
+The PGA Tour was already under fire for paying less attention to Rickie Fowler.
 While in a Featured Group, he was not scheduled to tee off at an ideal time as compared to another group that featured less popular pros.
 This time around, the Tour has decided to skip him altogether.

 Watch What’s Trending Now!